peter88213/yw-renumber/docs/index.md

 [yWriter](http://spacejock.com/yWriter7.html) is a free word processor written by Australian author and programmer Simon Haynes.

-yWriter projects include a variety of metadata about chapters and scenes in addition to the actual novel text.
-To display this metadata clearly, yWriter can output different HTML reports.

-If the prefabricated reports are not enough for you, you can use the *yw-renumber* Python script to create configurable tables and display them in the web browser.
-This works with *.yw5*, *.yw6* and *.yw7* project files.

 The *yw-renumber* script has a graphical user interface.
 However, a Python 3 installation is required to run it.

 ## Requirements